bakse03/quantum-integration-singularity-finder/README.md

 # 📚 References & Acknowledgments
 This numerical implementation is strictly based on the theoretical frameworks and algorithms detailed in the following academic research regarding the quantum complexity of integration:

-* **Goćwin, R.** *O kwantowej złożoności całkowania funkcji z nieznaną osobliwością* (On the Quantum Complexity of Integration of Functions with an Unknown Singularity).
+* **Goćwin, M.** *ON THE QUANTUM COMPLEXITY OF INTEGRATION OF A FUNCTION WITH UNKNOWN SINGULARITY*.
 AGH University of Krakow.